Buildings & Facilities

 to the building.

 In 1965, the Sandstone Building was built for general classroom space and adorned with a sandstone façade depicting the history of the administration building and the institution.
-Today, the building houses financial aid, business office, a computer lab, and a library on the Historic Beaufort campus.
+Today, the building houses financial aid, business office, a computer lab, and a library on the Beaufort campus.

 Science and Technology Building